IMIO/Products.MeetingLiege/src/Products/MeetingLiege/README.txt

 1. Overview
 ===========
-MeetingLalouviere is a specific profile for the package Products.PloneMeeting
+MeetingLiege is a specific profile for the package Products.PloneMeeting

-It configures PloneMeeting to be useable for college and council of city of La Louviere
+It configures PloneMeeting to be useable for college and council of city of Liege

 2. Project resources
 ====================